-“A bitch,” I explain, trying to maintain some professional composure, “is a woman with a strong personality.
-I believe that in this case you are referring to prostitutes.”
+“A bitch,” I explain, trying to maintain some professional composure, “is a woman who you find disagreeable.
+I believe that in this case, you are referring to prostitutes.”

 “Yes, prostitutes.
 Putas.
 Bitches.”

-I spend several minutes describing the nuanced relationship between bitches and whores, somewhat shocked that we’re having this conversation at all.
+I spend several minutes describing the nuanced relationship between bitches and hookers, somewhat shocked that we’re having this conversation at all.

 Later in the day, I’m at my other job.
 I’m talking to a coworker, a Spanish-American guy in his 40s, about the whole thing.